 - Avoid extensive reliance on newly added markers during scanning.
-These supplemental markers may exhibit lower positional accuracy, and prolonged scanning process could potentially generate outlier points. - Point Cloud Display-Mesh: During real-time scanning in marker mode, the model visualization on the scanning interface is displayed as a dynamic mesh representation.
+These supplemental markers may exhibit lower positional accuracy, and prolonged scanning process could potentially generate outlier points. - Save and generate point clouds with consistent point spacing: The real-time display resolution on the screen matches the actual scanning resolution.
+When it is selected, the screen will show the true scanned data, which helps accelerate point cloud processing and reduce processing time.
+However, higher computer specifications are required. - Point Cloud Display-Mesh: During real-time scanning in marker mode, the model visualization on the scanning interface is displayed as a dynamic mesh representation.
 This rendering provides a real-time simulation of the final mesh outcome.